WorkForce Grant Funding

 WorkForce Grant Programs

-Basic Food Employment & Training (BFET) provides educational training for low-income students receiving federally-issued Basic Food Assistance access college, BFET students can receive funding to pursue professional/technical pathways, basic education and gain employment.
-BFET assists with tuition, fees, books and other educational expenses.
+The Basic Food Employment & Training program assists with educational expenses for low-income students receiving federally-issued Basic Food Assistance.
+BFET students can receive funding to pursue pathways towards their employment goals, including associate degrees, certificates, and basic education courses.
+BFET assists with tuition, fees, books, and other educational expenses.
 Childcare referrals through Working Childcare Connections and Basic Food referrals are available to BFET eligible students.

 For specific questions, please contact: